No, but your voice can make sound in different ways.

 But some teachers and singers still use the words 'head' and 'chest' to describe the voice.
 The terms have been around for many years and they probably won't go away any time soon.
 That's not a problem - so long as you understand that the voice is not being produced there.

 When we sing, we feel vibration.
 The vibration of the vocal folds is transmitted via muscles to various fixed points in the body (including the chest and the head) and those areas vibrate in sympathy with the vocal folds.
-But that sympathetic vibration is an effect, not the cause.
-Unfortunately, singers (and some teachers) misunderstand the nature of the effect and try to 'place' the voice in order to feel those vibrations.
+But the sympathetic vibration felt in the chest and head areas is an effect, not the cause.
+Unfortunately, singers (and some teachers) misconstrue the nature of the effect and try to 'place' the voice in order to feel those vibrations, leading to all kinds of convolutions and misunderstandings.

 Perhaps the answer to this issue would be to refer to it as 'head-feeling' voice and 'chest-feeling' voice, which would clarify things a little.